neams-th-coe/cardinal/doc/content/start.md

 some of these dependencies are open source, while others require you to separately apply for code access from the organization that owns that application.
+For instance, if you want to use SAM (an optional, closed-source dependency) with Cardinal, you will first need to apply for SAM access with ANL.

+!alert warning
+Some of Cardinal's submodule are not open source.
+Do *not* use `git submodule update --init` to fetch all of the submodules unless you have been granted access for all the closed-source dependencies in [table1].

-For instance, if you want to use SAM (an optional, closed-source dependency) with Cardinal, you will first need to apply for SAM access with ANL. [table1] shows, for each dependency, whether that dependency is open source, required to build Cardinal, and where you might request access to that dependency if it is not open source.
+[table1] shows, for each dependency, whether that dependency is open source, required to build Cardinal, and where you might request access to that dependency if it is not open source.
 Finally, the last column shows the git command used to fetch that submodule dependency.